EvilPlankton/data-leaf/README.md

 Use the app
 http://localhost:3000

-### Configuring

-Environment variables
+### Environment variables

-NODE_ENV - Environment type (e.g. development)
+NODE_ENV - Environment type (default 'development' is config/development.js)
-HOSTNAME - DNS name of server
-PORT - Port for server to listen
+PORT - Port for server to listen (default 3000)
-SK - An unguessable string used as a secret key to encrypt documents
+SK - An unguessable string used as a secret key to encrypt documents (No default)

 ### Todos